miriamroddy/pands-project/README.md

 **Libraries used**:

 [*NumPy*](https://www.w3schools.com/python/numpy/numpy_intro.asp) is used for performing mathematical operations and handling large arrays and matrices efficiently.
-It is widely used in data analysis and machine learning applications.
+It is widely used in data analysis and machine learning.

 The [*seaborn*](https://seaborn.pydata.org/) library focuses on data visualization.
 It extends the functionality of matplotlib and produces more visually appealing and informative plots.
 Seaborn includes functions for making many common types of plots, such as scatter plots, line plots, bar plots, histograms, and heatmaps.